dolloffk/static-gallery/output/img/readme.txt

-Your images will be placed here.
+Output images will go here.